Ahmedmanso4r/Memory_card/README.md

 This repository contains a memory card game or tool, designed to engage users with a matching or memory-based challenge.
 The project may involve card flipping, scoring, or other interactive elements, serving as a learning or entertainment tool.
 It is intended to be modular and adaptable for further development.

-## Features ✨
+## Features

-🎲 Grid-based card matching gameplay
+Interactive memory card game or utility

-⏱️ Timer to track completion time
+Card matching or selection mechanics

-📊 Score system based on moves taken
+Scoring or timer functionality (if applicable)

-🎨 Simple and clean UI with Pygame
+Responsive design for various devices

-🔄 Reset game functionality
+Simple and engaging user interface

 ## Technologies Used